Well-posedness of a gauge-covariant wave equation with space-time white noise forcing: Introduction

 In the literature on wave equations, bilinear estimates for terms similar to \eqref{intro:eq-bilinear} have a long history.
 Bilinear estimates were first utilized by Klainerman and Machedon in \cite{KM93} and then further studied in \cite{KM95D,KM97,KM97D,KS97,KT99,Tao01b}.
 For a systematic treatment, we refer the reader to \cite{DFS10,DFS12,KS02}.
 Due to the space-time white noise in \eqref{intro:eq-covariant-Lorenz-e1}-\eqref{intro:eq-covariant-Lorenz-e4}, however, both $A^\alpha$ and $\phi$ only have spatial regularity $0-$.
 This regularity is well-beyond the regime of the aforementioned bilinear estimates (see Remark \ref{operator:rem-comparison-bilinear}) and, more generally, deterministic methods\footnote{Based on \cite{CP14,Pecher20}, we expect that the deterministic well-posedness theory requires (at the very least) that $(A,\phi) \in \Cs_t^0 \mathscr{H}_x^s \times \Cs_t^0 \mathscr{H}_x^s$ with $s\geq 1/4$.
 In fact, the threshold $s=1/4$ shows up even in the much simpler cubic wave equation, where it corresponds to the Lorentz-critical regularity.}.
 For this reason, our argument is based on probabilistic rather than deterministic estimates.\\

-One of the main ideas behind probabilistic approaches to random dispersive equations is to decompose the solution into a term with a random structure, such as the solution to the inhomogeneous linear wave equation with stochastic forcing, and a smoother remainder (see e.g. \cite{B96,B21,DNY19,GKO18a}).
-In our setting, this method is complicated by the absence of nonlinear smoothing.
-As will be discussed in Section \ref{section:ansatz}, the absence of nonlinear smoothing is a result of low$\times$high-interactions in $\partial_\alpha (A^\alpha \phi)$.
-In order to isolate the main term in $\phi$, we therefore define $\chi \colon \R_t \times \T_x^2 \rightarrow \C$ as the solution of
+One of the main ideas behind probabilistic approaches to random dispersive equations is to decompose the solution into a term with a random structure, such as the solution to the inhomogeneous linear wave equation with stochastic forcing, and a smoother remainder (see e.g. \cite{B96,B21,DNY19,GKO24}).
+In our setting, this method is complicated by the absence of nonlinear smoothing, which stems from low$\times$high-interactions.
+To motivate the absence of nonlinear smoothing, we briefly consider the Duhamel integral